Hey you! Yes, you!

 Each year, NET Canada hosts Do Something Amazing Retreats all across Canada in between the months of January and April in most major areas.
 Each year we try and expand to new regions to accommodate our applicant demographics.

-Submit your completed application to attend the next one or register here!
+To attend the next one register here!

 Who can go?